smart-chain-fr/farms/deploy/Readme.md

 - Verify the Tezos node is sync with `tezos-client bootstrapped`
 - List known addresses (accounts registered on the node) with `./tezos-client list known addresses`
 - List contracts that have been deployed on the node with `./tezos-client list known contracts`
+- Register a contract in the "known contracts" locally with `./tezos-client remember contract reward_fa2 KT18ngw3gNSQEctEmb8Smb9XQ5SHx2imLHdz`
+- Unregister a contract from the "known contracts" locally with `./tezos-client forget contract reward_fa2`

 In a web browser , one can check the following URLs:
 `http://127.0.0.1:8732/chains/main/blocks/head/context/constants`